 Hyperlinks to Other Websites

-Icon UK may provide links on our site that direct to external, third party websites.
+Icon UK may provide site links that direct to external, third party websites where:

 The Icon UK website cookie